 Change in Owner’s Capital

-- #1 – Profit/Loss: The owner’s capital changes every year due to profit or loss arises in business.
+- #1 – Profit/Loss: The owner’s capital changes yearly due to profit or loss arising in business.
 Profit increases the owner’s capital while losing decreases it.

-- #2 – Buyback: Buyback means repurchase of capital that was once issued by the company due to various reasons such as idle cash, boosting financial ratios, etc. It results in a decrease in the owner’s capital.
+- #2 – Buyback: Buyback means the repurchase of capital the company once issued for various reasons such as idle cash, boosting financial ratiosFinancial RatiosFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on., etc. It results in a decrease in the owner’s capital.

-- #3 – Contribution: The owner’s capital increases when contributions are made by existing owners or by new owners.
-When new owners come in the business then they contribute as per the ownership they will be acquiring.
+- #3 – Contribution: The owner’s capital increases when existing or new owners contribute.
+When new owners enter the business, they contribute to the ownership they will acquire.

 Advantages and Disadvantages of Owner’s Capital